As a member of the judiciary, you could use someone to talk to who understands the emotions that occur on and off the bench.

 JAG is not a substitute for discipline

-OLAP/JAG helps judges with issues that may have caused or could cause disciplinary issues.
+OLAP/JAG helps judges and magistrates with issues that may have caused or could cause disciplinary issues.
 Any assistance provided is entirely independent of possible disciplinary proceedings.

-A referral to OLAP/JAG does not discharge the duty of a judge or an attorney to report a disciplinary violation.
+A referral to OLAP/JAG does not discharge the duty of a judge, magistrate or an attorney to report a disciplinary violation.

 If a referrer describes actions that may amount to misconduct, OLAP/JAG may remind the referrer of the duty to report and provide contact information for attorneys who can provide legal advice in the area.

-If OLAP/JAG has information concerning a judge who is being helped that indicates the judge may have engaged in misconduct, OLAP/JAG will encourage the judge to contact an attorney and take other steps to resolve that issue on his or her own initiative.
+If OLAP/JAG has information concerning a judge or magistrate who is being helped that indicates the person may have engaged in misconduct, OLAP/JAG will encourage the judge/magistrate to contact an attorney and take other steps to resolve that issue on his or her own initiative.

-If a judge seems to need help, OLAP/ JAG can assess whether he or she truly does, and what kind of help might be appropriate.
+If a judge or magistrate seems to need help, OLAP/ JAG can assess whether he or she truly does, and what kind of help might be appropriate.

 We will ask you about others who might provide additional information or corroborate your observations, such as a colleague, a spouse or a friend